About Timing Questions

 In addition to recording these counts, the following options are available in the question editing pane.

-With this option, a timer (that can either Count Up or Count Down) is displayed to respondents to help them know how long they are spending on that page of the survey.
+With this option, a timer is displayed to respondents to help them know how long they are spending on that page of the survey.
+You can then determine whether the timer counts up or counts down.
+If counting down, you can choose the number it counts down from.

 Timing a Question or a Set of Questions